slavonic/cu-tex/hyphenation/README.md

 In the hand-crafted rules above, mark "(auto)" denotes patterns that were found automatically during step 1.

 Result of this work is file `combiner_patterns.txt`.
-Note that for the convenience this file is actually generated programmatically, with the help of utility `make_pat.py`.
+Note that for the convenience this file is actually generated programmatically, with the help of utility `make_pats.py`.

+## Building hyphenation patterns from syllable patterns

+To make hyphenation patterns we need to inhibit hyphenation after first single-letter syllable and before last single-letter syllable.

+To do this we programmatically generate file `single_patterns.txt`, using utility `make_pats.py`.
+These inhibiting patterns suppress unwanted hyphens, and make a special exception for those few cases when hyphenation after a single letter at the beginning of a word is allowed.

-We then run the script to build the hyphenation TeX file:
+We run the `build.sh` script to build syllable and hyphenation patterns and to generate the hyphenation TeX file:

 ```bash
 ./build.sh > build.log
 ```
-Result is `cu-hyp.tex`.
+Result is `cu-hyp.tex` and `err_patterns.txt`.
+The latter lists hyphenation exceptions and is just a different representation of words within `\hyphenation` clause in the `cu-hyp.tex`.

 ## Expanding patterns and exceptions